abejfehr/fast-nvm-switcher/README.md

 ### With "fast nvm switcher"

-The output is always on the order of tens of milliseconds, with hundreds of milliseconds being the longest possible time.
+The output is always on the order of ~10ms.

 <details>